 Tips for Avoiding ATM Fraud Before You Travel

 Tell your bank or credit union where you are going before you travel.
-As part of this process, sign up for fraud protection email and telephone alerts.
+As part of this process, sign up for fraud protection alerts.

 Choose a PIN that is not easily duplicated.
 Avoid easy combinations of numbers, such as 1234, 5555 and 1010.

 Protect your PIN and ATM card as you would cash.
 Do not write down your PIN.

-Bring alternative methods of payment, such as a credit card, in case the worst happens and your debit card is stolen.
+Bring alternative methods of payment, such as credit cards, in case your debit card is stolen or frozen.

 Carry a list of bank and credit card fraud department telephone numbers with you during your trip.

 Tips for Avoiding ATM Fraud During Your Trip

 Carry your ATM card in a money belt or pouch while you travel, not in your wallet or purse.

 Check each ATM before you use it.
-If you spy a plastic device that looks as though it has been inserted into the card reader or see duplicate security cameras, do not use that machine.
+If you spy a plastic device that looks as though it has been inserted into the card reader or see duplicate security cameras, use a different ATM.

 Protect your PIN.
-Hold your hand or another object (map, card) over the keypad while you type in your PIN so that your motions cannot be filmed.
+Hold your hand or another object over the keypad while you type in your PIN so that your motions cannot be filmed.
 If your debit card is skimmed, a thief cannot use the information without your PIN.

 Do not allow waiters, cashiers or anyone else to take your debit card out of your sight.
 Ask that the card be swiped in your presence, preferably by you.
 Make sure your card is swiped only one time.

 Monitor your bank balance while you travel.
-Be sure to do this in a secure way.
+Do this in a secure way.
 Do not use a public computer or open wireless network to access bank balance information, and do not use a cell phone to call for balance information.

 Check for text, email and voice mail messages from your bank on a regular basis so that you do not miss fraud notification alerts.